 - Students who participate in the Washington, D.C., program will work full-time on Capitol Hill for a member of Nebraska’s Congressional Delegation, a selected committee in the House of Representatives/Senate or at one of a number of agricultural organizations based in Washington, D.C.

-- Applications for the internship award are due November 2016
+- Applications for the internship award are due in November

 - Accepted member of a Nebraska LEAD Class